NickChrisochoides/NickChrisochoides.github.io/index.md

 ---
 layout: New Title
-Description: the title and description can be adjusted
+description: the title and description can be adjusted
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.